Sturdy earnings reports, Greece hopes lift markets

 "The parliamentary approval boosted prices today," said Clem Miller, portfolio manager at Wilmington International Funds in Baltimore, Maryland.
 "There was optimism about the European Central Bank providing more liquidity to Greece, but there is significant ongoing caution about Greek implementation risk."

-The euro hit $1.08550 EUR=EBS, a more than seven-week low against the dollar.
-Short-dated Treasuries prices slipped on the favorable interest rate outlook, with three-year notes US3YT=RR last down 3/32 in price to yield 1.04 percent, from a yield of 1 percent late Wednesday.
+The euro hit $1.08550, a more than seven-week low against the dollar.
+Short-dated Treasuries prices slipped on the favourable interest rate outlook, with three-year notes last down 3/32 in price to yield 1.04 percent, from a yield of 1 percent late Wednesday.
 Yields move inversely to prices.

 "People are realizing what (Yellen) said, that every meeting is on the table going forward, and thinking maybe we shouldn’t be long the front-end," said Charles Comiskey, head of Treasuries trading at Bank of Nova Scotia in New York.